Living Labs as Regulatory Learning Tools: Exploring acceptable citizen-centric pathways for AI, energy and mobility

 Marina has a university degree in Economics and Humanities.
 She joined the European Commission in 1991 where she has been working as Innovation Officer for Digital Technologies and Applications in support to businesses, citizens and the public sector - in areas, such as, eBusiness, eInclusion and eGoverment.
 She moved to the Joint Research Center (JRC) in 2015, where she enriched her experience in managing research projects and developing innovation policies in areas, including Citizen Science and Artificial Intelligence applied to Public Services.
 She is currently working in the area of Digital Transformation and Governance of the Public Sector within the Digital Economy Unit.

-Researcher at Funseam (Foundation for Energy and Environmental Sustainability) and leader of the European project Tr@nsnet
+Researcher at Funseam and the Transnet project

 Kaia Kert (JRC)